mish-a14/Karmik/README.md

 >Thinking of buying your dream home? <br />
 >Searching for a job?

-Karmik gives you the freedom to create a board for every intention you desire to manifest.
+Karmik gives you the freedom to create a board for every intention you desire to manifest.<br />

 <p align="center">